primait/auth0_ex/README.md

   # Credentials on Auth0
   client_id: "",
   client_secret: "",
   # Namespace for tokens of this client on the shared cache.
-Should be unique per client
+Should be unique per client.
   cache_namespace: "my-client"
 ]
 ```